maozirui0827/maozirui.github.io/_posts/2022-01-10-PNNL_start.md

   - category2
 ---

-Zirui Mao will join Pacific Northwest National Library and start new research with Dr. [Shenyang Hu](https://scholar.google.com/citations?user=_lq5saoAAAAJ&hl=en) being the direct mentor.
+Zirui Mao will leave from TAMU in the end of 2021.
+Next, he will join Pacific Northwest National Library and start new research with Dr. [Shenyang Hu](https://scholar.google.com/citations?user=_lq5saoAAAAJ&hl=en) being the direct mentor.